vuetifyjs/vuetify/packages/docs/src/pages/en/components/otp-input.md

 # OTP Input

-The OTP input, is used commonly for MFA procedure of authenticating users by a one-time password.
+The OTP input is used for MFA procedure of authenticating users by a one-time password.

 <entry-ad />